What is Social Science?

 Dual forces of immigration and world trade have revolutionized the way we speak as a country.
 As a result, foreign workers and new residents to the United States clamor for advanced instruction in English.

-Social science majors with concentrations in linguistics can serve this population well because of their adaptability and their clear communication skills.
-Whether working at a formal institution, in a community center setting, or even at a private company providing training as a worker benefit, ESL teachers can look forward to high demand for their skills in the decades to come.
+Social science majors with concentrations in linguistics can serve this population well if they have adaptability and clear communication skills, whether they are working at a formal institution, in a community center setting, or even at a private company.

 What Candidates Make the Best Social Science Majors?